pandashaly/philos/README.md

   🎓 Significance
 </h2>
 <p align="center">
   <p>The Dining Philosophers problem is a fundamental example in both computer science and philosophy.
 It illustrates the challenges of resource allocation and process synchronization in concurrent programming.
-By simulating philosophers who must share limited resources (forks) without causing deadlock or starvation, this problem teaches important concepts that are applicable to real-world systems where resources are limited and processes must be managed efficiently.</p>
+By simulating philosophers who must share limited resources (bamboo) without causing deadlock or starvation, this problem teaches important concepts that are applicable to real-world systems where resources are limited and processes must be managed efficiently.</p>

 ![Philos](https://media.licdn.com/dms/image/D5612AQG6FH3H10niqg/article-cover_image-shrink_720_1280/0/1690698292358?e=1726099200&v=beta&t=ZkY6trlXGw6JXptqsEKDog3LT5PAAZ5LW4DXVcWRJ04)